A-B-G/example-package/README.md

 ## License
 Every package uploaded to the Python Package index should include a license.
 The license tells users installing the package the terms under which they can use the package.
 See  https://choosealicense.com/ for picking a license. <br>

-If the License is left blank, this means no one will be able to use the package.
+In the LICENSE file, paste the text of the license to be used.
+If the License field is left blank, this means no one will be able to use the package.